django-ftl/django-ftl/docs/api/bundle.rst

   the default locale, a ``django_ftl.bundles.FileNotFoundError`` exception will be raised.
-It is assumed that such a problem with the default locale is a result of a typo, rather than just a locale than has not been fully translated yet, and the developer is warned early.
+It is assumed that such a problem with the default locale is a result of a typo, rather than just a locale than has not been fully translated yet, and so the developer is warned early.
+An empty ``.ftl`` file at the correct path is sufficient to silence this error.

 * ``Bundle.format``: If ``require_activate`` is True, this method will raise a ``django_ftl.bundles.NoLocaleSet`` exception if you attempt to use it before calling ``activate_locale``.
 This is a deliberate feature to help flush out cases where you are using ``format`` before setting a locale.

+These are deliberately intended to cause crashes, because you have a developer error that should cause failure as early and as loudly as possible.